darkfoxdx/guides/ubuntu/wireguard.md

 Go to step D

-## D: Setup the server to allow the client peer
+## D. Setup the server to allow the client peer

 Go back to your Ubuntu Desktop